vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 - 160-20 MBps on the first run and 270 MBps on the second with saturated caches.
 - Caveat: 100% CPU usage on the seed.[^high_cpu]
 - The same setup with Transmission (with rate limiting turned off), maxed out at 35 MBps!
-That's a 4-7x diff!
+That's 4-7x slower!
 But I'll do a proper showdown at some point. :)

 ## You can try it out!